-This is an allegation that the recipients, Nicolas Heslop, Julie Beilby and Adrian Stanfield, were guilty of breaking the law.

-7.11 Councillor Taylor sent another email on 12 June at 17.59 this was addressed personally to Lindsay Pearson but was also copied to Members of the Borough Green Parish Council.
-The email is quite lengthy and includes some specific allegations, these include:-
+- 7.12 This is an allegation that the recipients, Nicolas Heslop, Julie Beilby and Adrian Stanfield, were guilty of breaking the law. - 7.13 Councillor Taylor sent another email on 12 June at 17.59 (e-mail 4).
+This was addressed personally to Lindsay Pearson but was also copied to Members of the Borough Green Parish Council.
+The email is quite lengthy and includes some specific allegations.
+These include:-